Imperative process algebra with abstraction: with Empty Process and Silent Step

-The constants of \ACPet\ can be explained as follows ($a \in \Act$): \begin{itemize} \item $a$ denotes the process that performs the observable action $a$ and after that terminates successfully; \item $\tau$ denotes the process that performs the unobservable action $\tau$ and after that terminates successfully; \item $\ep$ denotes the process that terminates successfully without performing any action; \item $\dead$ denotes the process that cannot do anything, it cannot even terminate successfully. \end{itemize} Let $t$ and $t'$ be closed \ACPet\ terms denoting processes $p$ and $p'$, and let $H,I \subseteq \Act$.
-Then the operators of \ACPet\ can be explained as follows: \begin{itemize} \item $t \altc t'$ denotes the process that behaves either as $p$ or as $p'$, where the choice between the two is resolved at the instant that one of them performs its first action, and not before; \item $t \seqc t'$\, denotes the process that first behaves as $p$ and following successful termination of $p$ behaves as $p'$; \item $t \parc t'$ denotes the process that behaves as $p$ and $p'$ in parallel, by which is meant that, each time an action is performed, either a next action of $p$ is performed or a next action of $p'$ is performed or a next action of $p$ and a next action of $p'$ are performed synchronously; \item $t \leftm t'$ denotes the same process as $t \parc t'$, except that it starts with performing an action of $p$; \item $t \commm t'$ denotes the same process as $t \parc t'$, except that it starts with performing an action of $p$ and an action of $p'$ synchronously; \item $\encap{H}(t)$ denotes the process that behaves the same as $p$, except that actions from $H$ are blocked from being performed; \item $\abstr{I}(t)$ denotes the process that behaves the same as $p$, except that actions from $I$ are turned into the unobservable action $\tau$. \end{itemize}
+The constants of \ACPet\ can be explained as follows ($a \in \Act$): \begin{itemize} \item $a$ denotes the process that performs the observable action $a$ and after that terminates successfully; \item $\tau$ denotes the process that performs the unobservable action $\tau$ and after that terminates successfully; \item $\ep$ denotes the process that terminates successfully without performing any action; \item $\dead$ denotes the process that cannot do anything, it cannot even terminate successfully. \end{itemize} Let $t$ and $t'$ be closed \ACPet\ terms denoting processes $p$ and $p'$, respectively, let $H \subseteq \Act$ or $H = \Actt$, and let $I \subseteq \Act$.
+Then the operators of \ACPet\ can be explained as follows: \begin{itemize} \item $t \altc t'$ denotes the process that behaves either as $p$ or as $p'$, where the choice between the two is resolved at the instant that one of them performs its first action or terminates successfully without performing any action, and not before; \item $t \seqc t'$\, denotes the process that first behaves as $p$ and following successful termination of $p$ behaves as $p'$; \item $t \parc t'$ denotes the process that behaves as $p$ and $p'$ in parallel, by which is meant that, each time an action is performed, either a next action of $p$ is performed or a next action of $p'$ is performed or a next action of $p$ and a next action of $p'$ are performed synchronously --- successful termination may take place at any time that both $p$ and $p'$ can terminate successfully; \item $t \leftm t'$ denotes the same process as $t \parc t'$, except that it starts with performing an action of $p$; \item $t \commm t'$ denotes the same process as $t \parc t'$, except that it starts with performing an action of $p$ and an action of $p'$ synchronously; \item $\encap{H}(t)$ denotes the process that behaves the same as $p$, except that actions from $H$ are blocked from being performed; \item $\abstr{I}(t)$ denotes the process that behaves the same as $p$, except that actions from $I$ are turned into the unobservable action $\tau$. \end{itemize}

+The operators $\leftm$ and $\commm$ are of an auxiliary nature.
+They make a finite axiomatization of \ACPet\ possible.

+The operator $\encap{\Actt}$ can also be explained as follows: $\encap{\Actt}\!(t)$ denotes the process that behaves the same as $\ep$ if $t$ denotes a process that has the option to behave the same as $\ep$ and it denotes the process that behaves the same as $\dead$ otherwise.
+In~\cite[Section~5.3]{BW90}, the symbol $\surd$ is used instead of $\encap{\Actt}$.

 The axioms of \ACPet\ are presented in Table~\ref{axioms-ACPet}.